Davidson Institute for Talent Development

 - Make sure that you recognize the NT child's achievements, not just his short-comings.
 Otherwise, he can feel that he is in a double-bind -- he gets in trouble if he is not perfect, but does not get praise for doing well because that is what's expected of him.

 The website Uniquely Gifted is my collection of online resources relevant to twice-exceptional children.
 It includes sections on specific special needs, online support groups, advocacy, homeschooling, dealing with bullying, and resources for professionals.
+It also has a section on online support groups that includes email lists focused on specific special needs.

 LD Online is always a good starting point for learning more about specific special needs.